Become an Event Partner

 Thanks for your interest in becoming an Event Partner for Social Media Week.
 To become an Event Partner and to host a session during Social Media Week you must sign-up or login to access the application form.

-Event Submission for September 2014 is NOW CLOSED.
 Please contact your local city organizer if you have any questions or inquiries.
-If you are looking for our Event Partner Guide, you can find it here.

 Click here to download the SMW Event Partner Deck.

 - February: Opens October 8th / Closes December 12th

 - June: Opens February 4th / Closes April 10th